 It doesn't really do anything, but adds clarity for actions taken by remote servers, and should lower your spam score in some cases.

-To add a DMARC record, go to your domain's DNS Management, and add the following TXT record:
+For other skins, like "Enhanced", to add a DMARC record, go to your domain's DNS Management, and add the following TXT record:

 _dmarc TXT "v=DMARC1; p=none; sp=none; rua=mailto:firstname.lastname@example.org"Be sure to include the whole thing in "quotes".